 Course Materials: The course consists of the Massage Doula student handout and video files in an online format, along with homework documentation paperwork.
-For students who prefer a book and DVD by mail, there is a "hard copy order form" you can use to order hard copies of the course materials.

 This course teaches a side-lying and modified supine positioning, recommended for second and third trimesters.
 First trimester clients can likely receive massage in the standard prone/supine positioning if they prefer.
 We do not recommend specialty tables or equipment designed for allowing the woman to lay on her stomach after the first trimester for several reasons: Unless it is perfectly molded to her body, it will cause strain on her uterine ligaments, it is difficult to get in and out of in the final trimester, and makes no provision for a modified supine position (necessary to keep the weight of the uterus off of the vena cava).
 Therapists who prefer such positioning will need to modify the techniques taught to accomodate the changed position.

 Recap of Routine